LailaAlMadhagi/XAS_analysis/C1/README.md

+INFORMATION ON THE C1 (COMPARISON) CODE

+usage: C1: Compares experimental spectra with theorectically calculated data.
+       [-h] FILE FILE FILE

+positional arguments:
+  FILE        Experimental spectra datafile to be read in.
+  FILE        Theoretically calulated spectra datafile to be read in.
+  FILE        Peaks fitted to the experimental spectra datafile to be read in.

+optional arguments:
+  -h, --help  show this help message and exit

-This program is the C1 part of the Manual pipeline, a diagram of all the planned pipes is provided in the respository.The computation is done by comparing the experimental and theoretical spectra.
+This program is the C1 part of the Manual pipeline, which is explain the README file in the top directory of this project.The computation is done by comparing the experimental and theoretical spectra.
 The theoretical spectra is translated so that the first peak is aligned with the first peak in the experimental spectrum.